suker200/minimonitor/README.md

 			}
 		+ puth your path module to import block of main_go.go

-Phase 4: build mini tool and docker container <br />
+<b>Phase 4</b>: build mini tool and docker container <br />
 	Example: This Dockerfile will build container run nginx and copy binary to container and run all services by init.sh script <br />
 	Note: in case container image does not have "ceritificate: x509: failed to load system roots and no roots provided" --> install certificate package by install : ca-certificates (ubuntu, alpine image), if not, notification send to https protocol will be failed. <br />
 	Using: Dockerfile and init.sh in repo for example. <br />

-Note: we have still using "fmt" to print out data, we can check for working status by using "docker logs <container_name>".
+<b>Note</b>: we have still using "fmt" to print out data, we can check for working status by using "docker logs <container_name>".
 About config.cnf, we can using "-v" option for changing config, binary will auto reload when there has change in config file. <br />
 Beside that, for easy control, config for all container can put to one file and sync to all host. <br />